Pengeszikra/rogmor/src/_documents/pipeline-callbag.md

     > soul       : Spiritual harmony logical thinking and wisdom.

-    > popular    : This is the character social and communication.
+    > presence    : This is the character social and communication.

     > stamina    : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.

-    > will  : Hero  will.
+    > focus  : Hero  focus.
 If value reduce to 0 then hero is fall down.

     > merry      : This is the fossil energy very helpful at communication situation.

-This program will be refact to the nextjs I hope with that step I reach my goal to single typescript MMORPG will be a reachable goal.
+This program focus be refact to the nextjs I hope with that step I reach my goal to single typescript MMORPG focus be a reachable goal.

 # Mistakes